martnml/i-Exam-online-exam/README.md

 2. **Database Configuration:**

-    - Import the database schema using the provided SQL file in the `database` folder.
+    - Import the database schema using the provided SQL file `exam_system.sql` in the `confing/Database` folder.

 3. **Web Server Configuration:**